solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Zantetsu**: Yeah, I agree.
 That sounds better.
 I was just wondering if there's an opportunity to sort of like make that even more addressed by sort of paying a validator for having to do this.
 Just putting it out there.

-**Attendee 5**: It samples a thousand slots, right?
+**Anatoly Yakovenko**: It samples a thousand slots, right?
 So it kind of spreads the workout out of everyone.
 You'd be kind of paying everyone equally, which means there's a no-up.

 **Attendee 6**: Except the dudes that are unfortunate and only get one block in the first, you know, about, well, whatever it tastes like.
 That's cool.